Thanos1716/pixel-consistency/README.md

 ### Fresh Animations Support?

-Fresh animations is not yet supported because of the drastic remodel of most edited mobs, however I am planning on adding support for it soon.
+Fresh Animations is not yet supported because of the drastic remodel of most edited mobs, however I am planning on adding support for it soon.
 This will likely take the form of a separate resourcepack.

 ## Links